By Francis Koster, Ed.D.

-When the City of New York passed a law in 2008 requiring restaurants to include the calories of menu items right on the menu, 82% percent of those who visited the restaurant reported that having the additional information had an impact on their ordering.
-Of those who considered the nutritional information when they ordered, 71% ordered lower calorie items, and 51% stopped ordering certain items. [i]
+When the City of New York passed a law in 2008 requiring restaurants to include the number of calories in menu items right on the menu, 82 percent of those who visited the restaurant reported that having the additional information had an impact on their ordering.
+Of those who considered the nutritional information when they ordered, 71 percent ordered lower-calorie items, and 51 percent stopped ordering certain items.

-Many people do not know how many calories of food they are supposed to eat in a day, and how many calories are contained in food they order in restaurants.
-A young woman (daily recommended calorie intake around 2000 calories) who virtuously orders a Caesar salad for lunch may be astounded to know they routinely weigh in at 1200 calories – more than half her recommended calorie intake!
+Many people do not know how many calories of food they are supposed to eat in a day, and how many calories are contained in the food they order in restaurants.
+For instance, a young woman's daily recommended calorie intake is around 2,000 calories.
+Although she virtuously orders a Caesar salad for lunch, she may be astounded to know that those salads routinely weigh in at 1,200 calories – more than half her recommended daily calorie intake!

-Since about 10% of all of America’s health care spending is linked to obesity, stories of successful interventions are important.
+Since about 10 percent of all of America’s health care spending is linked to obesity, stories of successful interventions are important.